Jay Silverheels: Athlete

 Silverheels excelled in athletics, most notably in lacrosse, before leaving home to travel around North America.
-In 1931, owners of National Hockey League's franchises in Toronto and Montreal created indoor lacrosse (also known as "box lacrosse") as a means to fill empty arenas during the summers, and playing as "Harry Smith", Silverheels was among the first players chosen to play for the Toronto Tecumsehs.
+In 1931, owners of National Hockey League's franchises in Toronto and Montreal created indoor lacrosse (also known as "box lacrosse") as a means to fill empty arenas during the summers.
+Playing as "Harry Smith", Silverheels was among the first players chosen to play for the Toronto Tecumsehs.
 Along with his brothers and cousin, Russell (Beef), Sid (Porky), and George (Chubby), he also played on teams in Buffalo, Rochester, Atlantic City, and Akron throughout the 1930s on teams in the North American Amateur Lacrosse Association.
-He lived for a time in Buffalo, New York, and in 1938, placed second in the middleweight class of the Golden Gloves tournament.
+He lived for a time in Buffalo, New York.
+In 1938, he placed second in the middleweight class of the Golden Gloves tournament held at Madison Square Garden in New York City.
 Silverheels was inducted into the Canadian Lacrosse Hall of Fame as a veteran player in 1997.

 Actor

 Films

 While playing in Los Angeles on a touring box lacrosse team in 1937, Silverheels impressed Joe E. Brown with his athleticism.
 Brown encouraged him to do a screen test, which led to his acting career.
 Silverheels began working in motion pictures as an extra and stuntman in 1937.
 He was billed variously as Harold Smith and Harry Smith, and appeared in low-budget features, Westerns, and serials.

 He adopted his screen name from the nickname he had as a lacrosse player.
 Jay Silverheels was cast in a short feature film, I Am an American (1944).
 From the late 1940s, he played in major films, including Captain from Castile starring Tyrone Power (1947), Key Largo with Humphrey Bogart (1948), Lust for Gold with Glenn Ford (1949), Broken Arrow (1950) with James Stewart, War Arrow (1953) with Maureen O'Hara, Jeff Chandler and Noah Beery Jr., The Black Dakotas (1954) as Black Buffalo, Drums Across the River (1954), Walk the Proud Land (1956) with Audie Murphy and Anne Bancroft, Alias Jesse James (1959) with Bob Hope, and Indian Paint (1964) with Johnny Crawford.
 He made a brief appearance in True Grit (1969) as a condemned criminal about to be executed.
 He played a substantial role as John Crow in Santee (1973), starring Glenn Ford.
 One of his last roles was a wise, white-haired chief in The Man Who Loved Cat Dancing (1973).